Needlestick Safety

 OVERFILL PROTECTION

-Overfill protection is a critical safety feature of a sharps container; a design that restricts ability to dispose of sharps beyond the containers' safe fill level.
+Overfill protection is a critical safety feature of a sharps container; a design that restricts the ability to dispose of sharps beyond the containers’ safe fill level.

 INBUILT SECURITY LOCKS